bengarrett/dupers/docs/README.md

 ## Windows Performance

-It is highly encouraged that Windows users temporarily disable **Virus & threat protection, Real-time protection**, or [create **Windows Security Exclusion**s](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) for the folders to be scanned before running `zipcmt`.
+It is highly encouraged that Windows users temporarily disable **Virus & threat protection, Real-time protection**, or [create **Windows Security Exclusion**s](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) for the folders to be scanned before running `dupers`.
 Otherwise, the hit to performance is amazingly stark!

 ## Usage